The Wiener Musikverein

 Vienna City Hall

-The University of Music and Performing Arts, Vienna
+The University of Music and Performing Arts in Vienna

-The University of Music and Performing Arts, Vienna (German: Universität für Musik und darstellende Kunst Wien, abbreviated MDW) is an Austrian university located in Vienna, established in 1817.
+The University of Music and Performing Arts in Vienna (German: Universität für Musik und darstellende Kunst Wien, abbreviated MDW) is an Austrian university located in Vienna.

-Today, with the student population has exceed over three thousand, it is the largest institution of its kind in Austria, and one of the largest in the world.
+Today, with the student population exceeding over three thousand, it is the largest institution of its kind in Austria, and one of the largest in the world.

-Performancing here will be a special experience, besides the excellent cultural proformance in the centre concert , it will also have the opportunity to visit the Franz Liszt’s birthplace and his former residence that situated in the cultural centre Park, to feel the historical charm, elegant styles of arts and heavy music flavour.
+Performing here will be a special experience.
+Besides the excellent cultural proformance in the centre concert, they will also have the opportunity to visit the Franz Liszt's birthplace and his former residence that situated in the cultural centre Park, to feel the historical charm, elegant styles of arts and heavy music flavour.

-The Vienna Boys Choir concert hall is completed in December 2012.
-As a professional Concert Hall, it is not only the Vienna Boys Choir’s "home", but also a Palace build for all children and young people in Vienna to perform music and drama.
+The Vienna Boys' Choir concert hall is completed in December 2012.
+As a professional Concert Hall, it is not only the Vienna Boys' Choir's "home", but also a Palace build for all children and young people in Vienna to perform music and drama.
 In terms of architectural style, the Hall retains the classic Baroque style, but inside, it owns a special technical equipment, as well as the theatre stage sets and special effects, which suit for various forms of rehearsals and performances.
-In here, each band will enjoy a competition with international level.
+Here, each band will enjoy a competition at international level.